Give a real world context to your students’ learning

 alt

 Bring actuality into your classroom to helps students understand issues of global or national importance, and complex problems and challenges in today's world, such as how to resolve conflicts or control disease.
 By thinking about these issues, students learn to develop critical thinking and problem solving skills.
-It also helps them recognise stereotypes and prejudice.
+It also helps them spot stereotypes and prejudice.

 alt